Table of Contents

 It enhances the scientific rigor of political science and provides insights into real-world political processes and human behavior.

-It is widely used in electoral studies, public opinion research, and the analysis of political participation and policy impacts.
+It is widely used in electoral studies, public opinion research, and analysis of political participation and policy impacts.